-This scenario had the KCC enabled but site link transitivity was off and as domain controllers in several sites were decommissioned leaving some of the new sites with new domain controllers without direct site links to sites that still had active domain controllers.
-As I mapped out the new topology I realized that an island had been created -- four sites could talk to each other but not to the other 20 sites.
+In this scenario they had the KCC enabled but site link transitivity was off.
+As domain controllers in several sites were decommissioned leaving some of the new sites with new domain controllers but without direct site links to sites that still had active domain controllers.
+As I mapped out the new topology I realized that an island had been created -- four of the new sites could talk to each other but not to the other 20 sites.

 How to get off of the replication island?

 Create Site links to connect the sites to each other!